-- 8.6 Seating plans will be organised and altered in line with school policy in a way that prevents instances of bullying. - 8.7 Opportunities to extend friendship groups and interactive skills are provided through participation in special events, for example, drama productions, sporting activities and cultural groups. - 8.8 All members of the academy are made aware of this policy and their responsibilities in relation to it. - 8.9 All staff members receive training on identifying and dealing with the different types of bullying. - 8.10 At academy level, designated spaces such as pastoral office or student services are available for pupils to go to during free time if they feel at risk of bullying or wish to speak with a member of staff. - 8.11 Staff supervising the area will speak to pupils to find out the cause of any problems and, ultimately, stop any form of bullying taking place. - 8.12 Form Tutors will also offer an 'open door' policy allowing pupils to discuss any bullying, whether they are victims or have witnessed an incident. - 8.13 The academy will be alert to, and address, any mental health and wellbeing issues amongst pupils, as these can be a cause of bullying behaviour. - 8.14 The academy will ensure potential perpetrators are given support as required, so their educational, emotional and social development isn't negatively influenced by outside factors, e.g. mental health issues.
+- 8.4 All types of bullying will be discussed as part of the curriculum. - 8.5 Diversity, difference and respect for others is promoted and celebrated through various lessons. - 8.6 Seating plans will be organised and altered in line with school policy in a way that prevents instances of bullying. - 8.7 Opportunities to extend friendship groups and interactive skills are provided through participation in special events, for example, drama productions, sporting activities and cultural groups. - 8.8 All members of the academy are made aware of this policy and their responsibilities in relation to it. - 8.9 All staff members receive training on identifying and dealing with the different types of bullying. - 8.10 At academy level, designated spaces such as pastoral office or student services are available for pupils to go to during free time if they feel at risk of bullying or wish to speak with a member of staff. - 8.11 Staff supervising the area will speak to pupils to find out the cause of any problems and, ultimately, stop any form of bullying taking place. - 8.12 Form Tutors will also offer an 'open door' policy allowing pupils to discuss any bullying, whether they are victims or have witnessed an incident. - 8.13 The academy will be alert to, and address, any mental health and wellbeing issues amongst pupils, as these can be a cause of bullying behaviour. - 8.14 The academy will ensure potential perpetrators are given support as required, so their educational, emotional and social development isn't negatively influenced by outside factors, e.g. mental health issues.